ZainUlMustafa/deep_sort/README.md

 # Deep SORT

-This fork updates the DeepSort to be compatible with TensorFlow 2.4.
-The original repository is not updated and is still dependant on TensorFlow 1.x, which are not really compatible between each other without additional changes.
+This fork updates the DeepSort to be compatible with TensorFlow 2.x.
+This is a continuation of previous forks.

 ## Introduction